|

 Sheldon, J.E. and Alber, M. 2003.
 Poster: Modeling mixing time scales and transport of dissolved substances in the Altamaha River estuary.
 2003 LTER All Scientist's Meeting, "Embarking on a Decade of Synthesis".
 LTER, Sept.
 18-21, 2003, Seattle, Washington.

 Sheldon, J.E. and Alber, M. 2003.
-Presentation: The equivalence of estuarine turnover times calculated using fraction of freshwater and tidal prism model.
-2003 Estuarine Research Federation meeting.
-Sept.
+Presentation: The equivalence of estuarine turnover times calculated using fraction of freshwater and tidal prism models.
+2003 Estuarine Research Federation meeting, Sept.
 14-18, 2003, Seattle, WA.

 White, S. and Alber, M. 2003.
 Poster: Controls of Spartina zonation patterns along the Altamaha River Estuary, GA: Abiotic and biotic mechanisms.
 2003 Estuarine Research Federation meeting.
 Sept.
 14-18, 2003, Seattle, WA.